Apiyo4/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+     Routing and middleware

 - [ ] Describe Middleware?

+    A middleware is function that get request and response objects, perform certain operations on them and can either move into the next middleware or return a response back to client hence it helps programmers not to repeat ourselves.

 - [ ] Describe a Resource?

+    A resource is something that a client manages for example by use of an API.
+It's also the noun in application domain.

 - [ ] What can the API return to help clients know if a request was successful?

+    An  api returns data that enables a user to know if the request was successful.
+It does this by publishing endpoints that points to a location of resource available on server.
+And if a user uses that endpoint, then he or she will get a respnse which can either be positive i.e data to show that the request was successful or an error message to show that it was unsuccesful.

 - [ ] How can we partition our application into sub-applications?
+    We can partition our application to sub-applications by grouping together the same route paths then exporting it out.
+After which, on the adjoining file, we import it and connect it there.

 ## Minimum Viable Product